openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 - On overall controller node failure, all controller high availability services go active on the remaining healthy controller node.
-- On overall compute node failure, virtual machines on failed compute node are recovered on the remaining healthy compute nodes.
+- On overall compute node failure, virtual machines on a failed compute node are recovered on the remaining healthy compute nodes.

 ------------------------------------